rjdirisio/pyvibdmc/docs/getting_started.rst

 Installation
 --------------
+This package is currently in development.

-To install PyVibDMC, first clone it.
+To do a development install of PyVibDMC, first clone it.
 Then, ``cd`` into to the project directory.

-To do a developmental install:
+Then:

 ``pip install -e .``